 After the end of the Edo period, Japan began to modernise, creating and adapting its political and legal institutions based on western imperial models.
 Martial arts were marginalised for a time as the country sought to build an army and navy based on those of Britain, France and Germany.
 Martial arts teachers struggled to earn a living and many martials arts were simply lost through teachers ceasing to practice.

 Kano was an educator, he saw an opportunity for jujutsu to evolve into physical education by stripping away some of the more dangerous practises and evolving the training method.
 He undertook this process within a 10-year period, but he did so with the support of some talented jujutsu practitioners.
 Kano’s greatest contribution was the creation of randori, by which judoka could freely practice their techniques without harming their opponents.
 A lot of jujutsu teachers joined the Kodokan and became judo teachers, but continuing to teach jujutsu alongside of judo.
-So far as randori was concerned, the randori of jujutsu disappeared since it could more easily be done in judo training, so jujutsu practice has tended to focus on the pair kata training only since then.
+So far as freeform grappling (randori) was concerned, the randori of jujutsu disappeared since it could more easily be done in judo training, so jujutsu practice gradually shifted to focus on pair kata training only.

 Eventually, judo emerged into a much more popular system which could be taught and practiced by everyone.
 By the late 19th Century though, the Judo system was often still referred to as jujutsu and it was common for people to practice both.
 One person who did this actually came from Manchester and took up work in Yokohama in 1897.
 His name was Ernest Harrison, a journalist who enjoyed Lancashire catch wrestling.
 Arriving in Japan, he took up jujutsu practising Tenjin Shinyo Ryu before moving to Tokyo where he joined Kano’s Kodokan Judo.
 Harrison is famous in British Judo history and trained in Japan for about 20 years, leaving the country in 1917.

-At the time Harrison went to Japan, there were other several other British ex-pats who went there to work and became fascinated with jujutsu.
+Harrison was not the only westerner with an interest in jujutsu at that time.
+By some accounts Edwardian period Europe became quite fascinated by the stories of jujutsu which travellers to Japan wrote about.
 Some invited Japanese jujutsu wrestlers to come to England and tour the music halls.
 They gave displays of their skills and took on challengers for cash prizes.
 Most were doing some sort of hybrid of judo and jujutsu.
-Among them was Gunji Koizumi, who had practised several jujutsu schools including the same Tenjin Shinyo ryu which Harrison had trained in.
+Among them was Gunji Koizumi, who had practised several jujutsu schools including the same Tenjin Shinyoryu which Harrison had trained in.
 Eventually, Koizumi became interested in Kano’s Kodokan Judo and this led to him establishing the Budokwai dojo in London, which still exists today.

 A lot of other jujutsu and judo wrestlers toured the music halls across Europe and America.
 One of these was a teacher call Maeda Mitsuo.
 Maeda is most famous for teaching Gracie, the Brazilian wrestler.
 Gracie evolved what he learnt and eventually this became the BJJ form which is enjoying immense popularity today.